apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/backup-and-restore/data-file-backup-and-restore.md

 </TabItem>
 </Tabs>

 You can configure a global backup storage to make this storage the default backup destination path of all new clusters.
-But currently, the global backup storage cannot be synchronized as the backup destination path of created clusters.
+But currently, the global backup storage cannot be synchronized as the backup destination path of existing clusters.

 Set the backup policy with the following command.